Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Discretizations of the Langevin Dynamics

 Consequently, for $\|x\|\geq K$ with appropriate $K$

-which is negative for any fixed $\tau$ if $K$ is sufficiently large.
+which is negative if $K$ is sufficiently large.
 Thus, with $C=\overline{B_K(0)}$, $\Delta V(x)\leq 0$ for $x\in C^c$.
-Since compact sets are small and therefore petite, the chain is Harris \cite[Theorem 9.1.8]{meyn2012markov}.
-We have already shown that the chain is ergodic, rendering it \emph{positive} Harris.
-Thus, LLN is satisfied \cite[Theorem 17.0.1]{meyn2012markov}. \end{proof} \begin{lemma} If the second moment of $\mu_0$ is finite, then the second moments of $(\mu_k^\tau)_{\tau,k \in \N}$ are uniformly bounded, that is, there exists $\tau_{\text{max}}>0$ such that
+By step 2, the set $C$ is small and therefore petite rendering the chain Harris \cite[Theorem 9.1.8]{meyn2012markov}.
+We have already shown that the chain is ergodic and irreducible, rendering it \emph{positive} Harris.
+Thus, LLN is satisfied \cite[Theorem 17.0.1]{meyn2012markov}.
+As for the explicit scheme the additional statement is a direct consequence of Theorems 3.1 and 4.2 and Proposition 4.5 by \cite{latuszynski2013nonasymptotiv}. \end{proof} \begin{lemma} If the second moment of $\mu_0$ is finite, then the second moments of $(\mu_k^\tau)_{\tau,k \in \N}$ are uniformly bounded, that is, for any $\tau_{\text{max}}<\frac{2}{m+L}$ it holds